zowe/community/Technical-Steering-Committee/contributing.md

 Selected by TSC.
 Needs to be voted to the position.
 The zowe wide administrator will have the Administrator privileges for all Zowe repositories.

+We intend to keep this role limited to as few as possible people.
+Anyone voted to the role will be voted for the year term.
+The term can be shortened by either the person stepping down or by the TSC voting to shorten the term.

 The Open Mainframe Project and Linux Foundation may also appoint people to these roles.
 Procedures that will allow them to do so are under their governance.

 ## Processes

 There are two key processes relating to the contributors.
-First is becoming a member of specific role and the second is removal from such role.
+First is becoming a member of specific role, and the second is removal from such role.

 ### Accepting into role